drozdik-m/assert-testing/README.md

 Testing.Assert(1 + 2 == 4); //The result is false -> error (exception or console warning)
 ```

 It tests, if you can add two numbers.
 Neat, right?
 But that is kind of not the thing we need.
-Let’s say that you created function that can tell you, if a string is a correct email address:
+Letâ€™s say that you created function that can tell you, if a string is a correct email address:

 ```javascript
 Testing.Assert(IsEmail("info@domain.cz"));